tagtogorg/tagtog-doc/webeditor.md

 <div class="page-section">
   <div class="two-third-col">
     <h2>Introduction</h2>
     <p>The core of tagtog the text annotation editor for data augmentation.
 This editor is designed to make the user feel comfortable annotating text.
-We have created a minimalistic user interface to interfere as less as possible in the reading experience to increase annotator's focus and the efficiency during annotation tasks.</p>
+We have created a minimalist user interface to interfere as little as possible in the reading experience to increase annotator's focus and the efficiency during annotation tasks.</p>
     <p>The annotation editor is used to <strong>manually annotate text</strong> or/and <strong>train a machine learning model to automatically annotate text</strong>.
 By enabling automatic annotations you can build <a href="/#what-can-you-achieve">awesome stuff</a> you didn't think of at first.</p>
     <p>This web editor includes features as automatic annotations, <a href="https://medium.com/@tagtog/overlapping-text-annotations-19d7ac5b247a" title="Medium - Overlapping text annotations, gain flexibility">overlapping text annotations</a> or support for full-text articles, that reduce significantly the time required to annotate text.</p>